simoneSantoni/data-viz-smm635/README.md

 ====================

-Mandatory materials/readings will be circulated via Moodle in advance (Monday).
+Mandatory materials/readings will be circulated via Moodle in advance (every Friday – i.e., one week before the class).
 For this module you are not required to purchase any expensive book, whereas it is essential you carefully go through:

 -   lecture notes (to be uploaded onto